ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/334000 Stormwater Utilities.md

    1. Precompressed butyl gasket, 3/8” x 3½” shall be used between the top of the manhole and first adjustment ring, and between all subsequent rings.
 Butyl material shall be E-Z Stick, or equal.
 1. INLETS & CATCH BASINS
 1. *Note to the designer:
-      1. Determine the need for cast-in-place inlets and catch basins based on depth and configuration of inflow and outflow pipes.***
-1. *Provide details in drawings showing inlet sizes needed for project specific hydrology, pipe size, location and orientation as well as wall thickness and bottom thickness needed for external loads including depth, soils and vehicular traffic.***
+      1. Determine the need for cast-in-place inlets and catch basins based on depth and configuration of inflow and outflow pipes.**1. *Provide details in drawings showing inlet sizes needed for project specific hydrology, pipe size, location and orientation as well as wall thickness and bottom thickness needed for external loads including depth, soils and vehicular traffic.**
 ## General

    1. Inlets and catch basins shall be round or rectangular precast concrete unless otherwise shown or required.
 Cast-in-place inlets may only be used after receiving written approval by the DFD Project Representative and the A/E for customized sizes and shapes.